-Although we’re on track to distribute enough food for nearly 50 million meals in fiscal year 2022, we cannot address hunger alone.
-Governments play a critical role in reducing hunger and poverty at the broadest scale, and we’re seeking the support of policymakers to enact changes that advance these goals.
+From the federal government to local elected leaders, public officials play a critical role in reducing hunger and poverty at the broadest scale, and we are seeking the support of policymakers to enact changes that will advance these goals.

 Want real-time policy updates and information about ways to get involved?
 Sign up to receive the food bank’s Advocacy Alerts.